KonradDabrowskii/ord-filter-doge/README.md

 Once you have forked and cloned the repo onto your computer, `cd` into `ord-filter` and execute `npm run dev`.
 You can then view the website on `localhost:3000`.
 It will update live, so when you change the code and save it, the website will automatically update to reflect the change.

-Note: performance in development is significantly worse than it will be when it is built properly, becuase it tries to download the inscription numbers from ordinals.com every time a change is made, whereas this normally only happens once when the website is built.
+Note: performance in development is significantly worse than it will be when it is built properly, becuase it tries to download the inscription numbers from doginals.com every time a change is made, whereas this normally only happens once when the website is built.

 ## Setup
 The below instructions outline the minimal changes that need to be made if you want to set up this website for your collection.
 You can also take any parts from the source code and put them into your own website

 ### inscriptions.json
-The `lib/inscriptions.json` file contains all the metadata about your Ordinals, such as the inscription ids and the traits.
+The `lib/inscriptions.json` file contains all the metadata about your doginals, such as the inscription ids and the traits.
 You will need to replace the existing file with your metadata.
 It has the following structure
 ```
 [
   {